List of Neighbours characters introduced in 2003: Rocco Cammeniti

 Rocco Cammeniti, played by Robert Forza, made his first screen appearance on 19 September 2003.
 Rocco is a businessman and the father of Rosetta (Natalie Saleeba) and Carmella Cammeniti.
 (Natalie Blair) TV Week called Rocco a "scary underworld figure."
 While Doug Anderson of The Sydney Morning Herald branded him a "preposterous sub-Soprano gangster".

 In March 2004, it was revealed that Rocco is having an affair with Sindi Watts (Marisa Warrington).
 Sindi calls him "Tiny" and does not tell her friends his real name.
 She later decides to end the relationship and she meets up with Rocco, but he tells her that he does not want her let her go.
 When Sindi tries again, Rocco tells her that he has left his wife and gives her an engagement ring.
 At first, Sindi cannot bring herself to tell him that she is in love with someone else, but she manages to end their affair.
 Rocco is hurt and he decides to have her followed to see why she left him.
 He is "enraged" when he sees photos of Sindi with Toadfish Rebecchi (Ryan Moloney).
 Warrington said "It's an understatement to say that Rocco is not happy about Sindi and Toadie.
 He goes a bit crazy.
 He thinks Sindi is his whether Sindi wants to be or not!"

+Sam Soap and Lucy Lather from Inside Soap criticised Rocco for being a lame gangster.
+Lather believed that Rocco feeling remorse for kidnapping Toadie was a characterisation mistake.
+She added "if he'd been any kind of baddie, Toadie would be in Lassiter's lake by now."
+Soap believed that Rocco followed a trend of non-sinister gangsters adding, "soap's hard men have gone soppy around the edges these days."
+He concluded that such gangster storylines are "laughable".